pondini/snipping.panda/README.md

 Multiple screen setups are also supported now.
 You can decide which screen you want to take a screenshot of.
 You can also take a screenshot of all screens.

-*Screenshots and qr code recognition are currently only supported on primary screen*

 ## QRCodes
 - Select the QR code you want to read by marking it with a rectangle
 - If a QR code is detected, it is shown on the UI